solectrus/hosting/guide/external-server/README.md

 ### a) Order your server at Hetzner

-Signup on Hetzner:
+Sign up on Hetzner:
 https://hetzner.cloud/?ref=NggV8HU9FqCz
-(referral link, will give you an discount of €20)
+(referral link, will give you a discount of €20 - and me too)

 Order your server: